Or and Every

 If you have a collection of

-s, for example, you can combine them into one Or
+accumulating Ors, for example, you can combine them into one Or using combined, like this:

 List(parseAge("29"), parseAge("30"), parseAge("31")).combined